CS341W-Admin/drive-thru/README.md

 - Close the pull request

 ### Additional Advice / ChatGPT
 You have a great deal of flexibility with how you fulfill the requirements of this assignment.
-Your instructor will provide guidance along the way, and you can and should use the Slack channel for Q&A.

-You are permitted to use ChatGPT to help complete this assignment.
-However, if you use this AI tool, then you must also submit a 250-word essay — **in your own words** — to describe how you used it, what the results were, and whether you found it helpful to your learning experience.
+Your instructor will provide guidance along the way, and you can and should use the Slack channel for Q&A. You are permitted to use GitHub CoPilot, ChatGPT, Gemini, and other generative AI to help complete this assignment.
+However, you are responsible for the code you implement, so review it to make sure you understand it, and also that it works correctly.

 ## Getting Started — One-Time Repo Configuration

-   *NOTE: To execute these steps, you can use the terminal window in VSCode, the standard terminal app (Mac) or command prompt (Windows), or a popular third-party terminal emulator (e.g., iTerm2 for Mac, PuTTy or PowerShell for Windows).*
+   *NOTE: You can use the terminal window in VSCode, the standard terminal app (Mac) or command prompt (Windows), or a popular third-party terminal emulator (e.g., iTerm2 for Mac, PuTTy or PowerShell for Windows).*

 1. Make sure you have Git installed on your local machine.
 You can check by typing this command in the terminal window:
     ```
-    git status
+    git -v
     ```
 2. If the git command is not recognized, then download and install Git for your respective operating system (Mac, Windows, etc.):
     [link to Git download page](https://git-scm.com/downloads)